wookey-project/ewok-kernel/doc/ada_spark.rst

 Using a safe language for implementing low-level kernel code is an approach that goes back to the early 1970’s.
-However, there are very few alternative and we made the choice of `Ada <https://www.adacore.com/>`_, designed for building high-confidence and safety-critical applications and embedded systems.
+However, there are very few alternatives and we made the choice of `Ada <https://www.adacore.com/>`_, designed for building high-confidence and safety-critical applications in embedded systems.

 .. note::
    The Ada/SPARK kernel is based on about 10 Klines of Ada and